Arm Lift Columbus OH

 Liposuction of the upper arms is limited to patients who have a large amount of fat in that area but also have good skin tone, allowing the skin to “snap back” for a normal contour without leaving sagging excess skin after fat removal.
 It is typically done as an outpatient under anesthesia.
 It usually takes only one very small incision just above the elbow so there is virtually no scarring.
 Liposuction of the upper arms is typically for relatively younger patients who have not lost a lot of weight while still having very good skin tone.

 Both procedures concentrate on the contour of the lower hemisphere of the upper arm as viewed when the arm is extended out 90 degrees from the body.
-Fat on the outer surface of the arm is much more difficult to remove in a smooth fashion and skin excision in that area would result in severe scarring.
+Fat on the outer surface of the arm is much more difficult to remove smoothly and skin excision in that area would result in severe scarring.